bacelar/productOfPrgs/README.md

-# Product of Programs Construction
+# "Product of Programs" Construction